Constructing Excellence: Understanding the Cost of High-End Home Construction

 Building an exceptional home that genuinely fulfils your vision isn’t simple.
 It’s a process that takes careful consideration, a great deal of patience, and flexibility, as well as considerable budget planning.
 Working with professional Architects and builders will make the process much more manageable.
 If you’re ready to live in your dream home, you’re ready to reach out to MILEHAM.

-At MILEHAM, we provide a calm and seamless experience from the initial design concept through to handing over the keys to your new home.
+We focus on providing a calm and seamless experience from your initial design concept, right through to handing over the keys to your new home.
 Our clients benefit from comprehensive design, planning, and build advice, coupled with award-winning architectural design and construction.
 By working with one team for the whole process, you avoid the common issues that arise from using separate designers and builders — like conflicting advice, communication and relationship breakdowns, and misaligned timeline availabilities.

-From the very first meeting, we provide accurate build cost estimates and update these regularly as your design process unfolds.
-This allows us to offer strong confidence that your high-end home construction cost will stay aligned with your budget, no matter how your project scope evolves.
+From the very first meeting, we provide accurate build cost estimates drawn from our internal database of latest material and labour costs, and update these regularly as your design unfolds.
+This allows us to offer strong confidence that your high-end home construction cost will stay aligned with your budget, even as your project scope evolves.

 Whether you’re looking for design-only, build-only, or complete and comprehensive design and build-services, MILEHAM offers you the flexibility, freedom and security you are looking for to meet your specific needs.
 We’re committed to delivering a custom luxury home that not only reflects your vision but also respects your financial boundaries.